-Situated in the heart of the San Bernardino National Forest, the conference center is poised to minimize its impact on the environment.
-Here are some of the initiatives currently underway.
+Situated in the heart of the San Bernardino National Forest, the Lake Arrowhead Lodge is poised to minimize its impact on the environment.
+Here are some of its current initiatives.

 Initiatives